codingbondam/p6e/how-to.md

 ### Step 4
 1. Verify conceptually at a high level
 2. Check hotspots like arithmetic and unusual logic
+3. Ensure null checks and edge cases are coded for
 ### Step 5
 1. Dry run using a small test case.
 If there are many parts, dry run them individually
 2. Use more test cases based on the complexity as time permits